openstack/operations-guide/doc/source/ops-planning.rst

 takes to run your cloud.
-To minimize the operational cost of running your cloud, set up and use an automated deployment and configuration infrastructure with a configuration management system, such as :term:`Puppet` or :term:`Chef`.
+To minimize the operational cost of running your cloud, set up and use an automated deployment and configuration infrastructure with a configuration management system, such as :term:`Puppet` or Kolla Ansible.
 Combined, these systems greatly reduce manual effort and the chance for operator error.

 This infrastructure includes systems to automatically install the operating system's initial configuration and later coordinate the configuration of all services automatically and centrally, which reduces both manual effort and the chance for error.
-Examples include Ansible, CFEngine, Chef, Puppet, and Salt.
+Examples include Ansible, CFEngine, Kolla Ansible, Puppet and Salt.
 You can even use OpenStack to deploy OpenStack, named TripleO (OpenStack On OpenStack).

 Automated deployment